I'm a Ramblin' Man

 "I'm a Ramblin' Man" is a song written by Ray Pennington.
 He recorded the song in 1967 for Capitol Records and took it to number 29 on the country charts.

 It was later recorded by American country music artist Waylon Jennings.
 The song was Jennings' second number one on the country chart and stayed at number one for a single week.
 "I'm a Ramblin' Man" also appeared on the Australian charts.

+The song was featured on the official soundtrack of the 2024 Marvel Cinematic Universe film Deadpool & Wolverine.

 Content

 The song is a warning to beware ramblers.